dudul19/ZIVPN-Manager/README.md

 ---

-**ZiVPN Manager provides easy-to-use installation, configuration, and service management to efficiently manage your ZiVPN UDP server.**
+**ZiVPN Manager provides easy-to-use installation, configuration, and service management to efficiently manage your ZiVPN UDP server using Telegram Bot.**

 </div>